In a world where most things seem to be getting more expensive, there’s one thing that has seen a marked decline in cost – fashion.

 Overdressed should be mandatory reading in every school in the country.
 It’s not too late for us to reclaim the fashion industry for the benefit of mankind.

-You can check out Overdressed: The Shockingly High Cost of Cheap Fashion on Amazon.
+You can check out Overdressed: The Shockingly High Cost of Cheap Fashion online.